James Alexander Holden: History

 The business, which became J. A. Holden & Co. in 1863, moved to a building in Gawler Place, which he purchased in 1865.
 A contract to supply carts and other equipment for the Overland Telegraph Line project's 165 horses and 210 bullocks was a major factor in the expansion of the business.
 From October 1871 to May 1874 Alfred James Birks was a partner in a subsidiary retail business, termed Holden & Birks, owning premises on Rundle Street at the south west corner of Gawler Place.

 In May 1879 J. A. Holden & Co. moved to a two-storey building in Grenfell Street and brought in his son Henry as partner.
 He sold the Gawler Place property to D & W Murray and the Rundle Street premises to Birks.
 Around the same time, saddler H. A. Frost joined the firm.
 On 1 May 1884 James took Frost into partnership in the business, which was in financial difficulties.

 In August 1885 J. A. Holden sold to his son H. J. Holden and H. A. Frost his interest in the retail arm of the company, which in November 1885 became Holden & Frost.
 In 1886 J. A. Holden was declared insolvent.
 He put the wholesale arm of the business on the open market as well as the Grenfell Street warehouse.
 He put his Kensington Park house and grounds on the market for urgent sale.
-Under the terms of the voluntary liquidation, Holden & Frost continued to operate from the premises at 100 Grenfell Street until they were once again solvent, and the building was purchased by Harris, Scarfe & Co. in 1923.
+Under the terms of the voluntary liquidation, Holden & Frost continued to operate from the premises at 100 Grenfell Street until they were once again solvent, and the building was purchased by Harris Scarfe in 1923.

 J. A. Holden died somewhat less than two years later, of tuberculosis complicated by alcohol abuse.

 Frost died in 1909, and Henry James Holden purchased Frost's equity in the business from his estate, becoming sole proprietor.